JvanKatwijk/qt-dab/README.md

   * Dynamic Label (DLS)
   * Both DAB bands supported):
   	* VHF Band III (default),
-   	* L-Band (only used in Czech Republic and Vatican) (see "obsolete properties")
+   	* L-Band (obsolete now)
   * Modes I, II and IV (Mode I default, Modes II and IV obsolete, but can be set in the ".ini" file)
   * Spectrum view (incl. constellation diagram, correlation result, TII spectrum)
-  * Scanning function (scan the band and show the results on the screen)
   * Detailed information for selected service (SNR, bitrate, frequency, ensemble name, ensemble ID, subchannel ID, used CUs, protection level, CPU usage, program type, language, 4 quality bars)
   * Detailed information for other services by right-clicking on their name (bitrate, subchannel ID, used CU's protection level, program type)
   * Automatic display of TII (Transmitter Identification Information) data when transmitted
   * *Presets* for easy switching of programs in different ensembles (see section *Presets*)
-  * Dumping of the complete DAB channel (Warning: produces large raw files!) into \* sdr files and playing them again later
+  * Dumping of the input data of the DAB channel (Warning: produces large raw files!) into \* sdr files and playing them again later
   * Dumping the input in xml format (see section on xml format)
   * Saving audio as uncompressed wave files
   * Saving aac frames from DAB+ services for processing by e.g. VLC
   * Saving the ensemble content (description of audio and data streams, including almost all technical data) into a text file readable by e.g *LibreOfficeCalc*
+  * Scanning function (scan the band, show the results on the screen and save a detailed description of the services found in a file)
   * ip output: when configured the ip data - if selected - is sent to a specificied ip address (default: 127.0.0.1:8888)
   * TPEG output: when configured the data is sent to a specified ip address
   * Supports inputs from